-The meniscal roots are very important to overall joint health; however meniscal root tears are often underdiagnosed or misdiagnosed and, in my experience, represent from 10% to 21% of overall tears seen on MRI scans.
-It has been reported that a posterior horn medial meniscus root tear is equivalent to a subtotal medial meniscectomy, 1,2 while a lateral meniscus root tear where the meniscofemoral ligament is also torn is likewise contributing to a meniscal deficient state.3
+The meniscal roots are very important to overall joint health; however meniscal root tears are often underdiagnosed or misdiagnosed and, as stated by Dr. LaPrade, represent from 10% to 21% of overall tears seen on magnetic resonance image (MRI) scans.
+It has been reported that a posterior horn medial meniscus root tear is equivalent to a subtotal medial meniscectomy,^{1,2} while a lateral meniscus root tear, where the meniscofemoral ligaments are also torn, likewise contributes to a meniscal deficient state.3

-In patients with a meniscal root tear who have fairly normal articular cartilage of the ipsilateral compartment, Grade II chondromalacia or less, an attempt should be made for a meniscal root repair.
-In particular, meniscal root repairs can be especially beneficial to patients with fairly normal articular cartilage and who have evidence of spontaneous osteonecrosis of the knee (SONK) (medial femoral condyle).
+In patients with a meniscal root tear who have fairly normal articular cartilage of the ipsilateral compartment, Grade II chondromalacia or less, an attempt should be made for a meniscal root repair.4

-Biomechanical studies have validated that a meniscal root tear, or a radial root tear within 1cm of the meniscal root attachment, can be reattached to the tibia and can significantly restore joint contact area and joint forces.
-In addition, it has been reported that a meniscal root repair that is performed in a non-anatomic position, which usually means a medial meniscus root tear that is subluxed posteromedially, is equivalent to a subtotal meniscectomy.
-Therefore, all attempts should be made to try to release any adhesions causing meniscal root tears to be retracted in order to allow them to be located in the most anatomic position possible.
+Biomechanical studies have validated that a meniscal root tear, or a radial root tear within 1cm of the meniscal root attachment, can be reattached to the tibia and can significantly restore joint contact area and joint forces.^{2,4} In addition, it has been reported that a meniscal root repair that is performed in a non-anatomic position, which usually means a medial meniscus root tear that is subluxed posteromedially, is equivalent to a subtotal meniscectomy.^{5,6} Therefore, all attempts should be made to try to release any adhesions causing meniscal root tears to be retracted in order to allow them to be located in the most anatomic position possible.7

 There is no distinct upper age for a meniscal root repair.
 This should depend upon the patient's activity level, general overall health, associated comorbidities, joint alignment, and the degree of ipsilateral compartment chondromalacia.
-In patients who are otherwise active and who sustain a meniscal root tear, consideration should be made to performing a repair.
+In patients who are otherwise active and who sustain a meniscal root tear, consideration should be made to performing a meniscal root repair.